rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 2.0.0: implement new behavior
+> - 2.0.0: implement new behavior; the `@UnsafeVariance` annotation is ignored when reporting errors about type mismatch
+>   in contravariant parameters

 ### Report error for out-of-call references to a companion object's member